 Can you cook protein powder?

 Can you cook protein powder?
 You can cook protein powder.
-Learn more about how to use protein powder to meet your wellness goals.
+Learn more about creative ways to use protein powder to meet your wellness goals.

 Can you microwave protein powder?